Settling in

 Attitude to Smoking

 All forms of tobacco promotion, advertising and sponsorship are banned in New Zealand.
 20% of European New Zealanders and 50% of Maori New Zealanders smoke.
 In most circumstances, it's fair to say that smoking is unwelcome.
 Many smokers do not smoke even inside their own houses.
 They smoke in the garage, shed or garden.
-It is illegal to smoke in the following places:
+It is illegal to smoke in the following places:>> the buildings and grounds of schools and early childhood centres

 >> licensed premises (bars, restaurants, cafes, sports clubs, casinos) indoors